 When the local anaesthetic is injected, it will sting to start with, but this soon wears off, and the skin and deeper tissues should then feel numb.
-Later, you may be aware of the needle and then the catheter passing into the kidney, and sometimes this is painful, especially if the kidney was sore to start with.
+Later, you may be aware of the needle and then the stent passing into the kidney, and sometimes this is painful, especially if the kidney was sore to start with.

 There will be a nurse, or another member of clinical staff, standing next to you and looking after you.
 If the procedure does become painful for you, then they will be able to arrange for you to have more painkillers through the needle in your arm.
-Generally, placing the catheter in the kidney only takes a short time, and once in place it should not hurt at all.
+Generally, placing the stent in the urethra only takes a short time, and once in place it should not hurt at all.
+The bladder will be stretched and you may feel an urgent need to pass urine.